julianperrott/Blog/blog/content/post/LegacyAppContainer.md

 -------

 ## In Conclusion
 I hope that these notes are useful to help you to containerise your legacy apps, please add comments if they are.
-Also any corrections you have are also welcome.
+Also any comments/corrections you have are also welcome.
 <br/>
 <br/>